ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

-For example, when resolving `did:example:123#key-42`, first, the identity document for `did:example:123` is resolved as content type `application/did+json`, next, the fragment `#key-2` is dereferenced to a verification method that contains a `publicKeyJwk` property in JSON.
+For example, when resolving `did:example:123#key-42`, first, the identity document for `did:example:123` is resolved as content type `application/did+json`, next, the fragment `#key-2` is dereferenced to a verification method that contains a `publicKeyJwk` property.

 The content type of `publicKeyJwk` is expected to be `application/jwk+json`.